rstudio/helm/charts/posit-chronicle/README.md

 will need to run the Chronicle agent as a sidecar container on your Workbench or Connect server pods by setting `pod.sidecar` in their respective `values.yaml` files

-Here is an example of Helm values to run the agent sidecar in Workbench:
+Here is an example of Helm values to run the agent sidecar in **Workbench**:

 ```yaml
 pod: